navveenb/lean-agentic-ai/Day_1.md

 ### What Makes AI Agentic?

-Agentic systems differ from traditional AI in three fundamental ways:
+Agentic systems differ from traditional AI in four fundamental ways:

 1. **Goal Orientation**
    They work toward outcomes, not just respond to prompts.